-As another example, consider news filtering.
-This is generally done according to the topic of the news article.
-This service would be improved by the ability to filter the news articles according to different genre classes.
+As another example, consider news filtering according to the topic of the article.
+Such a service would be improved by the ability to filter the news articles according to different genre classes.
 For example, consider a financial analyst who tracks daily news about companies in which she is interested.
-It would be useful to be able to further class these documents as being subjective or objective.
+It would be useful to be able to further classify these documents as being subjective or objective.
 One class of documents would present the latest news about the various companies of interest, while the other class would contain the opinions of various columnists and analysts about these companies.
 Depending on circumstances, the user may require documents of one class or the other.

 Another genre class with useful application is the ability to identify whether a document is describing something in a positive or negative way.
 This could be used to improve a recommender system.
-Documents could be recommended on the basis that they were given a positive review by a reviewer with similar interests to the target user.
+Products could be recommended on the basis that they were given a positive review by a reviewer with similar interests to the target user.